Hair for Passport Photo: Rules & Hairstyles

 Some cuts might be borderline.
 A moderate faux hawk will be acceptable, while one has to look after a mohawk to stay in a passport picture in full size.
 You may want to choose a moderate version of the latter.
-Additionally, women for a passport photo may prefer a beehive, blunt cut, mullet, layered hair, or any other style they like.
+Additionally, you may prefer a beehive, blunt cut, mullet, layered hair, or any other style you like.

 As mentioned in the dos and don’t, the colored hair for a valid passport photo is fine.
 After all, it’s all about the key biometric characteristics of your face to validate your identity.
 Feel free to change your hair before or after the photo event.